leonardomagalhaes21/feup-CPD/assign2/docs/README.md

 The system uses a client-server model over TCP/IP.

-1. The **Server** listens for incoming connections on a specified port.
+1. The **Server** listens for incoming connections on a specified port and creates a default "general" room at startup.
 2. Upon connection, the server creates a **Virtual Thread** to handle the client independently.
 3. The client must first **authenticate**.
-The server verifies credentials against a predefined list.
+The server verifies credentials against a predefined list from the users file.
 4. Authenticated clients can **interact with rooms**.
 The server maintains a global Map of rooms.
-5. Each **Room** object manages its own set of members and message history.
+5. Each **Room** object manages its own set of members and maintains a message history (limited to the most recent 100 messages).
+6. Users can create their own rooms, join existing rooms, or leave rooms using commands.
-6. When a client sends a **message**, the server adds it to the room's history and broadcasts it to all room members.
+7. When a client sends a **message**, the server adds it to the room's history and broadcasts it to all room members.
-7. Clients continuously listen for incoming messages from the server and display them.
+8. The system provides notifications when users join or leave rooms.

 ## Future Enhancements